yusitnikov/puzzletv/docs/Puzzle rendering.md

 that cell's indexes in the array are not directly related to the cell's coordinates, so centering the puzzle automatically based on the array's dimensions doesn't make much sense.
-In these cases, automatic centering could be cancelled by enabling the `SudokuTypeManager.ignoreRowsColumnCountInTheWrapper` flag, and the base of the SVG coordinates system will be located in the top-left corner of the grid's area.
+In these cases, automatic centering could be cancelled by enabling the `PuzzleTypeManager.ignoreRowsColumnCountInTheWrapper` flag, and the base of the SVG coordinates system will be located in the top-left corner of the grid's area.

 #### Coordinate transformation regions